HiPP Hypoallergenic vs. HiPP Anti-Reflux

 - Refuses food

 - Spit up at 6 months or later

-If your baby is struggling with symptoms of reflux, you and your provider can determine if it’s reflux or an allergy.
+If your baby is struggling with reflux symptoms, you and your provider can determine if it’s reflux or an allergy.
 There are some specific differences between reflux and allergy to look out for.

-If your baby has an allergy, they might need hypoallergenic formula.
+If your baby has an allergy, it might need hypoallergenic formula.
 The signs your baby needs a special hypoallergenic formula include:

 - Extreme irritability or colic

 What Makes HiPP Anti-Reflux (AR) Special?